 Clear & Watery Mucus

-A scratchy throat might indicate that you have Covid, not a specified thing that can be stated when you have clear and watery mucus.
+A scratchy throat might indicate that you have COVID-19, not a specified thing that can be stated when you have clear and watery mucus.
 This type of mucus can be found when there is a seasonal cold.
-The disease’s initial signs are clear and watery mucus whenever you get a common cold or flu.
+The disease’s initial signs are clear and light mucus whenever you get a common cold or flu.
 Moreover, It is runny, and controlling it might not be easy.
-The good news is that clear mucus does not mean that you have Covid-19, a slight cold that is viral in nature in the changing seasons.
+The good news is that clear mucus does not mean you have COVID-19, a slight cold that is viral in the changing seasons.
 The combined symptoms are watery eyes, an itchy nose, a scratchy throat, and sneezing.

 One of the most common issues that usually results in a runny nose and clear mucus is non-allergic rhinitis.
 It is a non-allergic condition in which you see this particular type of mucus due to hormonal changes or something that might irritate your nose lining.
 You can experience this severe effect when you inhale hot spices or often come across highly pungent smells and odors.

-Watery eyes and nose might not be a particular symptom of covid-19, but the prolonged condition may have dangerous effects.
+Watery eyes and nose might not be a particular symptom of COVID-19, but the prolonged condition may have dangerous effects.
 It may be an alarming sign of cerebrospinal fluid rhinorrhea caused by head trauma or injury.
-Nevertheless, the covid mucus color is not clear.
+Nevertheless, the COVID-19 mucus color is not clear.

 Foamy Green Phlegm

-Well, Is green mucus a sign of covid?
-It might be a clear symptom of Covid, or it could be any other underlying illness.
+Well, Is green mucus a sign of COVID?
+It might be a clear symptom of COVID-19, or it could be any other underlying illness.
 Are you experiencing green-colored and foamy mucus?
 Chances are that you are showing signs of a bacterial infection.